vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/vtex-composable-components.md

   </tr>
   <tr>
     <td>Sales App</td>
     <td><a href="https://help.vtex.com/en/tracks/instore-getting-started-and-setting-up--zav76TFEZlAjnyBVL5tRc/7fnnVlG3Kv1Tay9iagc5yf">VTEX Sales App</a> is our main solution for <a href="https://help.vtex.com/tracks/unified-commerce-strategies--3WGDRRhc3vf1MJb9zGncnv">Unified Commerce</a> operations.
-The solution includes a mobile app used by sales associates from physical stores.
-The app enables sales associates to serve customers and complete the entire sales process from helping to choose the right products to payment and delivery.</td>
+It includes a mobile app that enables sales associates from physical stores to serve customers and complete the entire sales process from helping to choose the right products to payment and delivery.</td>
     <td>Plug-and-play, upon subscription / additional costs</td>
   </tr>
   <tr>